ACprime96/SoftBraille/README.md

 # SoftBraille
 ### Description
-This is a simple text editor developed to make any scanned document into its
+This is a convenient tool developed to make any scanned document into its

 braille equivalent such that both text and image can be aligned in a single page.

-The output is text file containg braille characters which can be later printed
+The output is a text file containg braille characters which can be later printed

 using any braille printer.